The charges against Lipscomb employee Alex Ross stemming from a March 10 incident at a Nashville bar have been dropped.

-Alex Ross, Lipscomb’s assistant director of athletics operations, was charged with public intoxication and resisting arrest early Sunday morning, and he was accused of inappropriately touching three women at Tin Roof Bar on Demonbreun Street, according to both Fox 17 and Scoop Nashville.
+Ross, Lipscomb’s assistant director of athletics operations, was charged with public intoxication and resisting arrest in the early morning hours of March 10 at the Tin Roof Bar on Demonbreun Street, according a Metro Nashville Police affidavit obtained by Lumination.

 “He has been placed on leave pending an investigation.
 It is our policy for appropriate university officials to conduct an internal investigation and follow through as is consistent with internal policies.
 As this is an active case, we cannot comment on details of the incident,” Chaudoin said.

-Ross was present and working during Sunday’s ASUN championship game in Allen Arena after being released from jail.
-However, he has since been placed on leave, pending an internal investigation by Lipscomb University officials.
+Ross was present and working during the ASUN championship game in Allen Arena March 10 after being released from jail.
+After the news of his arrest surfaced later that week, Ross was placed on leave and has not returned to work.

 Photos courtesy of the Metro Police Department/Lipscomb Athletics